atoms-ufrj/playmol/doc/commands.md

 2. By using the function `mol(atom)`, where _atom_ is the identifier of an existing [atom].
 Such identifier must be tightly placed inside the parentheses (that is, without any spaces and/or tabs).
+Note that an active, atom-related [prefix/suffix] will NOT be applied automatically to _atom_.

 Except in a few special cases, the specified molecule must have already been instantiated (see the [Playmol Basics] section).
 In this case, the first set of atomic coordinates previously provided